tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/blazy/docs/FAQ.md

 so it might only be good for super tall pages for now, be aware.
 [Read more](https://web.dev/native-lazy-loading/)

+This also may trick us to think lazy load not work, check out browsers' Network tab to verify that it still does work.

 **UPDATE 2020-04-24**: Added a delay to only lazy load once the first found is loaded, see [#3120696](https://drupal.org/node/3120696)